Fourth Quarter 2024

 • In the last edition of this publication, we pondered whether the soft landing’ narrative was still viable.
 After a few months of data, we can more resolutely state that it is – depending upon which economy we’re talking about.

-• The U.S. economy still appears to be humming despite concerns with a slowing labour market and ahead of what appears to be the tightest presidential race in recent history (at least according to polls).
+• The U.S. economy still appears to be humming despite concerns with a slowing labour market.
 The Q3 data implies a growth rate of around 3% annualized, which is still above trend.
 The fact that this is happening at the same time that price pressures are decelerating suggests there is enough capacity in the economy to accommodate this degree of growth without stoking fresh inflationary fears.
 After a years-long battle with above-target inflation, this is a central banker’s dream scenario.

 • Of course, the Fed is now much more attuned to the other side of its mandate – maintaining maximum sustainable employment.
 After all, the rationale behind the 50-basis point (bps) cut in September was that both sides of its mandate had come into better balance.
 By keeping policy settings at restrictive levels, the Fed was risking a more disorderly adjustment to the labour market.
 In hindsight, we still think that was the right call even if the September non-farm payrolls print was much stronger than expected.
 That’s primarily because we still see signs in other areas of the labour market that imply a backdrop that is slowing to a more normal pace – including job openings.